Recruitment and Training Unit

 The Salisbury Police Department is the 45th Nationally Accredited Law Enforcement agency in the United States.
 Along with our City Government, we share a strong commitment of service to our community and their needs.
 We are a data driven agency and regularly incorporate technology and community relations to drive our mission to protect and serve.
 Our agency and its members are progressive and dynamic in growth and spirit.
 We actively seek qualified individuals who embrace the 21 century policing philosophy and who have a desire to work alongside exceptional police professionals to meet the challenges of policing in an ever changing world.

 UPCOMING TESTING DATES

 The Salisbury Police Department will be holding a One Day Testing on the below listed dates.
-The One Day Testing process will consist of a written examination, an oral interview board, and a physical agility test (See Testing section of the Application for Employment Packet).
+The One Day Testing process will consist of a written examination, an oral interview board, and a physical agility test.
 The written examination takes approximately 1 ½ hours and begins promptly at 8:00 A.M. on the day of the testing.

-If you are interested in pursuing a career in Law Enforcement with the Salisbury Police Department, you must submit a thoroughly completed Application for Employment Packet with required supporting documents (See page 28 of the Application for Employment Packet) to the Recruitment Division at least one (1) week prior to the One Day Testing date.
+If you are interested in pursuing a career in Law Enforcement with the Salisbury Police Department, you must submit a thoroughly completed Application on the following link. to the Recruitment Division at least one (1) week prior to the One Day Testing date.

 Contact your Recruitment Officer via email [email protected] or by telephone (410) 548-3165: Office Hours are 8:00 A.M. to 4 P.M., Monday through Friday